-- a) Develop a housing plan that addresses the needs of the workforce including part-year employees, young families and the elderly. - b) Work with local, regional, and state organizations to develop affordable home ownership options within the City.
+- a) Develop a housing plan that addresses the needs of the workforce including part-year employees, young families and the elderly. - b) Work with local, regional, and state organizations to develop affordable home ownership options within the City. - c) Continue to promote and facilitate the development of residential uses of upper stories in the Urban Core (Central Business District, Transitional Business District and Mixed Use Corridor) through use of state programs such as Rental Rehab.

-- c) Continue to promote and facilitate the development of residential uses of upper stories in the Urban Core (Central Business District, Transitional Business District and Mixed Use Corridor) through use of state programs such as Rental Rehab. - d) Encourage the addition of upper story residential units to single-use commercial areas such as Bay Mall and Crestview Commons. - e) Continue to work with housing agencies to provide incentives for homeowner and landlord renovations and improvements. - f) Review the Zoning Ordinance requirements for lot size, minimum house square footage, building height, density, setbacks, and accessory dwelling unit allowance to remove barriers for the creation of additional workforce housing options. - g) Work with the Emmet County Land Bank Authority on acquisition of strategic properties for affordable and market rate housing that will help stabilize neighborhoods. - h) Create a housing opportunities map that indicates locations of possible in-fill housing. - i) Update housing type definitions in the Zoning Ordinance to include non-traditional housing types. - Investigate the creation of a local historic district for all or parts of the East Mitchell National Register district and other neighborhoods, to ensure historic integrity of neighborhoods is maintained. - k) Continue to utilize the International Property Maintenance Code to improve properties and eliminate blight.
-Periodically review and update the City's Non-motorized Facilities Plan. - I) Fund street tree replacement at an accelerated rate to enhance neighborhood tree canopies. - m) Create preservation guidelines for residential structures, similar to the Downtown Design Guidelines, to encourage proper renovation of significant architectural structures. - n) Increase funding for improvements to neighborhood parks. - o) Revise the East Mitchell National Historic Register District to incorporate boundary corrections.

-- p) Implement a rental inspection program to ensure rental structures are safe and maintained in a manner that will not detract from adjoining properties or negatively impact the surrounding neighborhood, based on adequate funding. - q) Provide information and support to residents who wish to establish neighborhood associations.
+- d) Encourage the addition of upper story residential units to single-use commercial areas such as Bay Mall and Crestview Commons. - e) Continue to work with housing agencies to provide incentives for homeowner and landlord renovations and improvements. - f) Review the Zoning Ordinance requirements for lot size, minimum house square footage, building height, density, setbacks, parking requirements, and accessory dwelling unit allowance to remove barriers to the creation of additional workforce housing options. - g) Work with the Emmet County Land Bank Authority on acquisition of strategic properties for affordable and market rate housing that will help stabilize neighborhoods. - h) Create a housing opportunities map that indicates locations of possible in-fill housing. - i) Update housing type definitions in the Zoning Ordinance to include non-traditional housing types. - Investigate the creation of a local historic district for all or parts of the East Mitchell National Register district and other neighborhoods, to ensure historic integrity of neighborhoods is maintained. - k) Continue to utilize the International Property Maintenance Code to improve properties and eliminate blight. - Periodically review and update the City's Non-motorized Facilities Plan. - m) Fund street tree replacement at an accelerated rate to enhance neighborhood tree canopies. - n) Create preservation guidelines for residential structures, similar to the Downtown Design Guidelines, to encourage proper renovation of significant architectural structures. - o) Increase funding for improvements to neighborhood parks. - p) Revise the East Mitchell National Historic Register District to incorporate boundary corrections. - q) Implement a rental inspection program to ensure rental structures are safe and maintained in a manner that will not detract from adjoining properties or negatively impact the surrounding neighborhood, based on adequate funding.